cyclus/cyclus.github.com/source/module/main.rst

-You are here because you have made (or are making) the transition from wanting to run simulations to wanting to dig in and start dictating agent logic and behaviour on a more fundemental level.
+You are here because you have made (or are making) the transition from wanting to run simulations to wanting to dig in and start dictating agent logic and behavior on a more fundamental level.
 Perhaps existing archetypes are insufficient for your needs, perhaps you are curious as to how it all works, or are a devilishly handsome thrill-seeker.
 Whatever your reasons, you have come to the right place!